coniferconifer/ESP32-seismometer/README.md

 ## Simulation
 Simulation earthquake data BCJ-L1 and BCJ-L2 are available as an Exel format data from [8].
-BCJ data is one dimensional data , simulation data are copied to X,Y and Z axis (half of X axis).
+BCJ data is 10msec interval, one dimensional data , so the simulation data is given to X,Y and Z axis (half of X axis) at every 10msec.
 I have converted it to float bcjL1_wave[] and bcjL2_wave[] and run the simulation by #define SIMULATION

 BCJ-L1,BCJ-L2 data are not included in this repository.